Natural Ways to Help Soothe Anxiety and Maintain Inner Calm

 Anxiety can feel extremely overwhelming; racing thoughts, a quickened heartbeat and that heavy sense of unease that doesn't seem to switch off.

-How to: Try taking 10 deep slow breath's in and holding for 3 seconds then releasing the air slowly back out.
+How to: Try taking 10 deep, slow breaths in, holding for 3 seconds, then releasing slowly.
 This can bring an instant state of calm.
-Try doing three times or day or whenever you are in need.
+Try three times a day or whenever you need it.

 Herbal Teas